Table of Contents

-Using slow motion TV replays and other technology, the Television umpire will then have the final say.
+Using slow motion TV replays and other technology, the Television umpire will then have the final decision.
 It’s a significant development in the game which is in place to make sure that no major errors are made on the field.

 How Does the Umpire Decision Review System Work?

-In other cases, most notably Leg Before Wicket (LBW), the decision is not an obvious one and the fielding side will appeal to the standing umpire.
+In other cases, most notably Leg Before Wicket (LBW), the decision is not an obvious one and the fielding side will appeal to the on field umpire.
 In turn, the umpire will assess what has happened on the field and he or she will decide whether the batsman is out or not out.

 The DRS system looks at all the potential factors that are involved in the decision making process.
-In cases where players are asking for a referral for caught behind, it’s a fairly straightforward process for the TV Umpire.
+In cases where players are asking for a referral for caught behind, it’s a fairly straightforward process for the third Umpire.
 Usually, the only question to consider is whether or not the batsman has hit the ball with their bat or gloves.

 Ultra edge is the equipment used to uphold or overturn these decisions.
 Sound waves show up to interfere with a flat line and it should be clear to the umpire if those deviations are caused by the bat or ball onto the glove.

-For leg before wicket decisions, the TV umpire has to consider other factors that are instrumental in terms of the LBW law.
+For leg before wicket decisions, the third umpire has to consider other factors that are instrumental in terms of the LBW law.
 Here, TV slow motion replays will confirm where the ball pitched, whether it hit the batsman in line and whether or not it is going on to hit the stumps.

 Umpire Review and Player Review

-In contrast, an umpire review can be made by the two standing officials and this will only happen if they do not have enough evidence to come to a conclusion on the field.
+In contrast, an umpire review can be made by the two on field umpires and this will only happen if they do not have enough evidence to come to a conclusion to make an on field decision.
 For example, run outs and stumpings happen very quickly in real time.
-In most cases it’s impossible for the umpire to accurately judge whether the batsman had made their ground at the exact point that the wicket has been broken.
-An umpire review will therefore allow the third official to use slow motion TV replays in order to make the correct decision.
+In most cases it’s impossible for the on field umpire to accurately judge whether the batsman had made their ground at the exact point that the wicket has been broken.
+Umpire reviews therefore allow the third official to use the drs technology based system in order to make the correct decision.

-When a referral is made on the field, either by a player or an umpire, the TV umpire has a range of technology at their disposal.
+When a referral is made on the field, either by a player or an umpire, the third umpire has a range of technology at their disposal.
 First of all, they will need television replays: The first job of a slow motion TV replay is to check that the delivery in question is legal and that the bowler hasn’t bowled a no ball.

 Once that has been established, a TV replay can check whether the ball has hit the batsman’s bat or glove.
-On occasions, it can be obvious whether or not the bat was involved but in most cases, the TV umpire will need a little extra help.
+On occasions, it can be obvious whether or not the bat was involved but in most cases, the third umpire will need a little extra help.
 This is where the next part of their equipment comes into play.
-Ultra Edge detects soundwaves and, when used in conjunction with those slow motion TV replays, the umpire can detect whether or not the ball has hit the bat or glove.
+Ultra Edge detects soundwaves and, when used in conjunction with those slow motion TV replays, the umpire can detect whether or not the ball has hit the bat or the glove.